EU-JAPAN DIGITAL WEEK 2025

 - Target audience

-Developers of AI solutions, methods and tools in areas as industrial production, robotics, cars, trains, healthcare systems
+Developers of AI solutions, methods and tools in areas such as industrial production, robotics, cars, trains, healthcare systems.

 - Expected outcomes